 - What is an acceptable wage to pay family members while working on the grant project?

 - The wage rate you request should be the usual rate of pay for someone doing that job.
-We think that $15.00 to $20.00 per hour would be reasonable rate of pay for someone doing regular farm tasks like sowing and weeding or light construction that does not require certification or expertise.
+We think that $15 to $20 per hour would be reasonable rate of pay for someone doing regular farm tasks like sowing and weeding or light construction that does not require certification or expertise.
 More skilled tasks such applying inputs, collecting data, or electrical work would command a higher wage rate.
-If you, or someone you know, is qualified to do statistical analysis of the project data, then the rate of pay for this work would be $30.00 to $35.00 per hour.

 - I am not sure how to develop my budget in the application.
 I am concerned that the actual expenditures will be different from the amounts I put in the budget.
 How does that play out?

-- In your annual financial and progress report, we expect you to report your actual grant project expenditures.
+- When you submit financial reports for reimbursement, you will need to report your actual grant project expenditures.
 We allow small deviations from predicted costs as long as the grant project work plan is followed in good faith.
 If larger changes to the budget or work plan are needed because of circumstances out of your control, challenges encountered, or things learned as the project is proceeding, we ask that you request these changes ahead of time or as they become evident.
 These requests are approved a vast majority of the time.

 Timeline